juergenweb/FieldtypeObjectDimensions/README.md

 Some of them can also be changed separately on per template base too.

-If number of decimals will be changed, the database schema for each dimension column will also be changed.
+If number of decimals will be changed, the database schema for each dimension column will also changes.

 For example:
 If the schema for each dimension field in the DB is f.e. decimal(10,2) and you will set the number of digits in the configuration to 12 and the number of decimals to 1, then the schema in the DB will also change to decimal(12,1) after saving the inputfield.

 If a number of 0 for decimals will be choosen, then the schema will automatically change from float to integer in the DB.

-In addition a small JavaScript prevent the user from entering more decimals into the inputs than set in the configuration of the fieldtype.
+In addition a small JavaScript prevents the user from entering more decimals into the inputs than set in the configuration of this fieldtype.
+Fe. if you set the number of decimals to 2, than the user cannot enter more than 2 decimals in the inputfield

 ## How to install